 - Destination NSW reserves the right to vary the amount of funding at any time.

 - Destination NSW reserves the right to vary the terms of Event Development Fund funding at any time in particular the awarding of funding.

-- The number and location of events that will be funded by Destination NSW will be determined by Destination NSW in its discretion.
+- The number and location of events that will be funded by Destination NSW will be determined by Destination NSW at its discretion.

 GPO Box 7050